paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-515-state-maritime-academy-support-program.md

 **(b) Additional Condition to Payments of More Than $25,000.—** As a condition of receiving an annual payment of more than $25,000 under [section 51505 of this title](./chapter-515-state-maritime-academy-support-program.md#section-51505), a State maritime academy also must agree to admit each year a number of citizens of the United States who meet its admission requirements and reside in a State not supporting that academy.
 The Secretary shall determine the number of individuals to be admitted by each academy under this subsection.
 The number may not be more than one-third of the total number of individuals attending the academy at any time.

+**(c) Armed Forces Merchant Mariner Officer Expedited Preparation Program.—**

+(1) **In general.—** — A State maritime academy may offer a program under which an eligible individual may complete a merchant marine officer preparation program approved by the Secretary, and the requirements for the issuance of a license under [section 7101 of this title](./chapter-071-licenses-and-certificates-of-registry.md#section-7101), in less than 3 years, without a requirement to earn a baccalaureate or other degree from the State maritime academy.

+(2) **Eligible individuals.—** — For purposes of this subsection, an eligible individual is an individual—

+  (A) who is—

+    (i) a person who served in the Armed Forces, and who was discharged or released therefrom under honorable conditions; or

+    (ii) a member of the National Guard or Reserves who has performed at least six years of service therein; and

+  (B) who has earned a baccalaureate degree from an institution of higher education (as defined in section 102 of the Higher Education Act of 1965 ([20 U.S.C.
+1002](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1002&num=0&edition=prelim))).

-**(c) Secretarial Waiver Authority.—** The Secretary may modify or waive any of the terms set forth in subsection (a)(4) with respect to any individual or State maritime academy.
+**(d) Secretarial Waiver Authority.—** The Secretary may modify or waive any of the terms set forth in subsection (a)(4) with respect to any individual or State maritime academy.

 ### Statutory Notes